doychi/doychi.github.io/_posts/2016-02-27-debian-vms.md

     - 2016-03-16 23:45: Added more detail to the package deletions, the dosts configuration and Jekyll setup for GitHub Pages.
     - 2016-03-17 22:31: Added details about configuring the VM/host interaction.
     - 2016-03-18 16:02: Tidied up the post and added the details about the clipboard setup.
+    - 2016-04-12 22:32: Added the change default terminal to URxvt.
+    - 2016-04-15 13:29: Added two programs to the list of installs and corrected the hostname.
 categories: debian virutal server configuration
 ---